uuvccc/WorkDayTimer/README.md

 After starting the application:

-1. The timer will appear as a small desktop pet in the top-right corner of your screen
+1. The timer will appear as a small desktop timer in the top-right corner of your screen
 2. System tray icon provides quick access to open/exit the application
 3. Automatic reminders will notify you for:
    - Check-in time